DionMann/DionMann.github.io/_pages/publications.md

 ---

 # Other Academic Work
-Here you can find miscellaneous work, such as excercises from various areas of math.
+Here you can find miscellaneous work, such as problems/exercises from various areas of math.

 ---